vojtech-petrak/Trigonometry_calculator/README.md

 # Trigonometry calculator

-Calculates values describing a triangle
+Calculator of values describing a triangle

 ## Use